Elise-Lennion/CF_Tester/README.md

 Currently TLE verdict isn't supported.

-To work properly it requires that folders name 'input' and 'output' exist in the same folder of the tester.
+To work properly it requires that folders named 'input' and 'output' exist in the same folder of the tester.

+Probably not bug-free, will be fixing bugs as soon as I find them.